arcturus-robotics/arcturusrobotics.com/_posts/2020-03-07-how-to-do-the-jekyll-post.md

 categories: [Programming]
 ---

-Jekyll is a website building tool to turn Markdown files (like this one.) into websites.
+Jekyll is a website building tool to turn Markdown files (like this one) into websites.

 ## Markdown